omer-kose/VK-Engine/README.md

 - Setup precompiled headers for the external libraries to boost compilation times again.
 - Realized that static pass class idea is simple but too restrictive for multiple reasons.
 Refactor it into something more dynamic and flexible.
 - Implement Render or Frame Graphs.
-- Introduce scenes, which I have already done in the thesis code.
+- Convert the engine into an importable library independent of the application which will use it.
+- Move to SLANG from GLSL.
+- Add a proper shader compilation system.
-- Refactor scene and mesh loading as well as the material system.
+- Propose a proper material system.
 - Add actual PBR shading.
-Currently, I have a placeholder
+Currently, I have a placeholder.
-- Add Deferred Rendering Support (Adding G and Light Passes more accurately)
+- Add Deferred Rendering Support (Adding G and Light Passes more accurately).
-- Add OBJ file loading
+- Add OBJ file loading.
-- and many more (implementing Graphics techniques inside the engine)
+- and many more (implementing Graphics techniques using the engine as the framework).

 ## Screenshots